 MDIAS can uniquely serve the medical device ecosystem by enabling:

 - Secure stewardship of protected data: MDIAS offers medical device stakeholders an opportunity to share data that has been historically siloed and therefore insufficient to provide a systemic view.
-Non-public data that is shared with the Trusted Third Party will be ingested, de-identified, analyzed, and aggregated using strict data management protocols so MDIAS Partners can be confident of their data security.
+Non-public data that is shared with the Trusted Third Party will be ingested, de-identified, analyzed, and aggregated using strict data management protocols so MDIAS partners can be confident of their data security.

 - Objective and systemic analysis of data: MDIAS will provide greater insights than the analysis of data from a single source.
 By aggregating data from across the medical device ecosystem, MDIAS’ independent and systemic analyses can identify new trends and quality risks that no individual organization would be able to learn on their own.
-MDIAS Partners will also be able to compare their organization’s data with the aggregated data and eventually against industry benchmarks.
+MDIAS partners will also be able to compare their organization’s data with the aggregated data and eventually against industry benchmarks.

 How does MDIAS fit in the Case for Quality Collaborative Community?

-MDIAS operates as an initiative within the Case for Quality (CfQ) Collaborative Community (CfQcc) to achieve the CfQ mission in enhancing medical device quality and patient safety.
+MDIAS operates as an initiative within FDA’s Case for Quality (CfQ) Collaborative Community (CfQcc) to achieve the CfQ mission in enhancing medical device quality and patient safety.
 MDIAS provides periodic updates to the CfQ Steering Committee.